Gainsight Bulk API

 - Navigate to the cURL API section.
 The cURL Command textbox is displayed.

 Note: Sub-domain generated in the cURL command is different from the sub-domain of the current org.
 You can run the command as generated without changing the sub-domain.
 Tenant is identified uniquely with the entered access key.

-- Click COPY to copy the cURL Command.
-Paste this cURL Command to any text editor.
+- Click Copy to copy the cURL Command.
+Paste the cURL command into any text editor.

-- In the cURL command, enter the Access Key copied earlier and File Path as shown in the image below:
+- Enter the File Path of the CSV File as shown in the image below.

-An Email is sent to the success or failure recipients to inform the success or failure of the job as shown below:
+- An email is sent to the recipient to inform the success or failure of the job as shown in image below.